pamelafox/lscache/README.md

 * * *

 ### lscache.setExpiryUnitMs
 Change the units used for cache expiration.
 Default is minutes (60 * 1000).

-Note that this also flushes the lscache so that cache expirations for previously cached data with different expiry units don't become corrupted
+Note: this flushes the lscache as well if the units differ from what was previously used, to ensure that no prior data, using a different unit, remains in an invalid cache state
 #### Arguments
 1. `ms` (**number**)